- Home

 The most obvious risk involved with taking money out of your pension early is simply that you will have less to live on during your retirement.
 Not only can it be really hard to rebuild a depleted pension thanks to the MPAA, but having less money in your pot means that you lose out on the benefits of compound interest.

 Rather than dipping into your retirement savings, you might want to look at ways you can cut costs and boost your income.
-Our article on 21 ways to save money has lots of suggestions that may help you reduce your outgoings, while you should also ensure you are claiming any benefits you are entitled to.
+Our article 21 ways to cut costs has lots of suggestions that may help you reduce your outgoings, while you should also ensure you are claiming any benefits you are entitled to.
 Read more about the logistics and risks of taking some of your pension early in our article Should I use my pension to boost my income?

 Where to seek financial advice